Skip to main content

 Night Tobogganing Is the Move

-The moment your kid will talk about at school on Monday?
-Nachtrodeln (night tobogganing) on the Garfrescha run in St. Gallenkirch.
-The lift takes you up after dark, floodlights flicker on, and you hurtle down a groomed sled track with nothing but cold air and your child's shrieking laughter for company.
-An evening ticket costs €32 for adults and €18 for kids.
-Sled rental is a few euros extra at the base station.
-It is, honestly, the single best family activity in the valley that doesn't involve skis.
+The moment your child will brag about at school happens after dark on the Garfrescha run in St. Gallenkirch.
+Floodlights illuminate a groomed sled track where you hurtle down with nothing but cold air and your kid's shrieking laughter.
+Evening tickets cost €32 for adults and €18 for kids, with sled rental a few euros extra.

 Evening Vibes

-Löwen Hotel Montafon in Schruns has a bar area that draws a pleasant mix of guests and locals.
-A few hotels offer pools and spa access to guests, and Falkensteiner Hotel Montafon (technically on nearby Golm) runs a proper Acquapura spa with a kids' pool area if you're staying there.
-Otherwise, evenings are self-made.
-Bring a board game.
+Löwen Hotel Montafon in Schruns draws a pleasant mix of guests and locals to its bar.
+Falkensteiner Hotel Montafon on nearby Golm runs an Acquapura spa with kids' pool areas for guests.

 Self-Catering and Groceries

-Locals know: the bakery in Schruns opens early and sells Montafoner Steinofenbrot (stone-oven bread) that's worth setting an alarm for.
-Grab a loaf, some local cheese and Speck from the deli counter, and you've got mountain picnic lunches sorted for less than €5 a head.
+The Schruns bakery opens early selling Montafoner Steinofenbrot (stone-oven bread) worth setting alarms for.
+Add local cheese and Speck from the deli counter for mountain picnic lunches under €5 per person.

 Getting Around with Kids